ids/cluster-builder/docs/kubernetes-iscsi-storage.md

     bash cluster-deploy <targetd package folder>

 Which should result in a deployed __Targetd Server Appliance__ with __1 TB__ of thinly provisioned LVM storage to be allocated dynamically as K8s __PVCs__ are requested.

-## Prepare CoreOS VMs for Ansible Management

-> __Note__ that Ansible configuration has been bundled into the deployment process and should happen automatically.
-It can be manually re-applied via `coreos-init.yml` at any point, but should already be configured.

-In order to manage our CoreOS VMs with Ansible we will install __pypy__ using an Ansible module.

-First we need to fetch the module:

-    ansible-galaxy install defunctzombie.coreos-bootstrap

-Then we need to add the following section to our __CoreOS Cluster hosts file__:

-    [coreos:children]
-    coreos_controllers
-    coreos_workers

-    [coreos:vars]
-    ansible_ssh_user=core
-    ansible_python_interpreter="PATH=/home/core/bin:$PATH python"

-And then execute a wrapper script to use the module against our CoreOS cluster to install __pypy__:

-    ansible-playbook -i clusters/ids/core ansible/coreos-ansible.yml

-After this completes successfully we can use __Ansible__ to manage our __CoreOS cluster nodes__.

 ## The iSCSI Provisioner and CoreOS iSCSI Configuration